dehlen/secretingredientapp/_pages/privacypolicy.md

      Service.

-  * Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Unread.
+  * Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Reading Time.

      For the purpose of the GDPR, the Company is the Data Controller.

-  * Application means the software program provided by the Company downloaded by You on any electronic device, named Unread
+  * Application means the software program provided by the Company downloaded by You on any electronic device, named Reading Time
   * Affiliate means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote